curl/curl/docs/CLIENT-READERS.md

 };
 ```

 `Curl_creader` is a reader instance with a `next`pointer to form the chain.
 It as a type `crt`which provides the implementation.
 The main callback is `do_read()` which provides the data to the caller.
-The others are for setup and teardown. `needs_rewind()` is explained further below.
+The others are for setup and tear down. `needs_rewind()` is explained further below.

 ## Phases and Ordering